WaelChorfan/NodeJsCrud/README.md

 # NodeJsCrud
-A simple crud app with Node js ,  MSSQL & chart js
+Crud API app with Node js and creating  charts

 First,restore the MS-SQL database "TestingDB" from its backup file